bibigon812/bibigon812-quagga/README.md

   - `route_reflector_client`: Configure a neighbor as Route Reflector client.
 Default to `disabled`.
   - `route_server_client`: Configure a neighbor as Route Server client.
 Default to `disabled`.
   - `shutdown`: Administratively shut down this neighbor.
 Default to `disabled`.
+  - `update_source`: Source of routing updates.
+It can be the interface name or IP address.

 ### bgp_network